oslokommune/okr-tracker/documentation/import-production-data-local.md

 gcloud firestore export gs://okr-tracker-production.appspot.com/<backup-folder-name>
 ```

-Now copy the new folder to your local machine, we are going to do this from our functions-folder:
+Now copy the new folder to your local machine, we are going to do this from our functions folder:

 ```
 cd functions